ArtRabbit/freshers/src/pages/dacs.md

 ---
 **DACS is with you at every stage of your career, providing practical advice and support for artists on everything from signing a contract to what to do if someone has used your work without your permission.**

-As you embark on your career as an artist, DACS provides practical advice and support on everything from signing a contract to what to do if someone has used your work without your permission.

 DACS can help you understand how to protect your practice, giving you control over how your work is used and helping you make money in the process.
 The organisation has a range of free resources on their website including:

 * [How to protect your work and what to do if your work is used without your permission](https://www.dacs.org.uk/latest-news/copyright-uncovered-infringements?category=For+Artists&title=N).